-- 1 to 2 Tablespoons honey from Ames Farm
+- 1 to 2 Tablespoons maple syrup from Horner’s Corner or honey from Ames Farm ($0.75)

-- 2 pounds collard greens, kale, spinach or other hardy green
+- 2 bunches Swiss chard, kale, collards spinach or other hardy green ($8.00)

 In a small bowl, whisk together the vinegar and honey.

 Trim the stems from the leaves, then, dividing the leaf in half lengthwise, cut away the stems.
-Wash and pat dry the leaves.
+Chop stems and set aside.
 Stack the leaves and roll up tightly to form a cigar.
 Using a sharp knife, cut the leaves into ¼-inch thick slices.

-In a large skillet, heat the oil and sauté the garlic over low until it’s fragrant and golden, then remove and discard the cloves.
+In a large skillet, heat the oil and sauté the garlic over low until it’s fragrant and golden, then remove the cloves and set aside or discard.
+Cook chopped stems in garlic infused oil for 3-5 minutes, until tender.
 Add the pepper flakes then the greens and a generous sprinkling of salt.
 Using tongs, stir and toss the greens until they’re coated with oil, while cooking until wilted, about 1 minute.
-Remove and toss with the honey vinegar and serve immediately.
+Remove and toss with the honey vinegar and cooked garlic if desired.
+Serve immediately.

 Sweet Tip: Shredded green cabbage is also delicious cooked this way.